 Just for a moment, if one sees only the moon, Pashupati will occur.

 Your Hindi is impressive, almost Sanskrit like, and the success of your book has proved that Hindi is still read and the language is just a medium for a good intense story.
 Your comments.

 Shiva who is Sat (Truth), Cit (consciousness) and Anand (Bliss), giving rise to his own energy of consciousness and energy of bliss, has a Bhav (creative contemplation) that something must happen and this universe is created.
 In this game of Shiva, the trident of the three energies of Ichcha (Will), Gyan (Knowledge) and Kriya (Action) in the form of Shiva’s Bhav are the reason behind the creation of the universe.
 From that Bhav came the Naad (the eternal unstruck sound), from the Naad came the Bindu (point), and from the Bindu came this Universe.
 Therefore everything is contained within the Bhav, and when that Bhav is clear then the language cannot be a barrier, whether the language is Hindi or English is not a barrier, the Bhav reaches the person it has to reach.

-The book is already being translated in English, Sanskrit, Marathi and Sindhi, with the English edition hopefully releasing sometime in the second half this year.
+The book is already being translated into English, Sanskrit, Marathi, and Sindhi, with the English edition, hopefully releasing sometime in the second half this year.